-Kelvin’s mantra is – if we all work together, anything can happen – with this driving his predator-free mission that began in September 2014.
-His aim: to put an end to cyclical pest control in his community.
+The driving force behind Crofton Downs Predator Free – New Zealand’s first predator-free community – Kelvin’s mantra is: if we all work together, anything can happen.
+His aim is to put an end to cyclical pest control in his community.

 With the assistance of the NEXT Foundation, a partnership was formed with Wellington’s city and regional councils, and Predator Free 2050 Ltd, and the concept of Predator Free Wellington became reality.
 In June 2019, the first official stage beyond the community work will begin on the Miramar Peninsula, with the removal of rats and mustelids.

 Kelvin has been assisting Biosecurity 2025 on a goal to get 4.7 million people working in biosecurity, with a view of this community-led model being utilised across the wider biosecurity landscape.